matthewcheng222/COVID19_Smart_Alarm/README.md

 An alarm could be created using the form in the middle of the page, below are some instructions on how to do it.

-1. Fill in the ```date/time``` feild with the date and time you would like the alarm to trigger (In the format of YYYY-MM-DD HH:MM)
+1. Fill in the ```date/time``` field with the date and time you would like the alarm to trigger (In the format of YYYY-MM-DD HH:MM)

-2. Fill in the ```Update label``` feild for the label of the alarm
+2. Fill in the ```Update label``` field for the label of the alarm

-3. Tick the ```Include news briefing?``` feild if you would like news briefing to be included in your alarm announcement
+3. Tick the ```Include news briefing?``` field if you would like news briefing to be included in your alarm announcement

-4. Tick the ```Include weather briefing?``` feild if you would like weather briefing to be included in your alarm announcement
+4. Tick the ```Include weather briefing?``` field if you would like weather briefing to be included in your alarm announcement

-5. FInally, click the ```Submit``` button to create the alarm
+5. Finally, click the ```Submit``` button to create the alarm

-*Note : Browsers which do not support datetime_local feild do not have a date/time picker, therefore may require manual entry of dates and time*
+*Note : Browsers which do not support datetime_local field do not have a date/time picker, therefore may require manual entry of dates and time*

 ***